chikamichi/vim/README.md

 *Note: All the configuration on the vim-side is included in this repository, tmux must be configured by hand though.*

-I no longer use xterm-256color and XDefaults hack, for tmux requirements make it more complicated than desired.
+I no longer use xterm-256color, tmux does not like it.
+Quoting [Tom Ryder](http://blog.sanctum.geek.nz/term-strings/):

+> This is because they are “terminals within terminals”, and provide their own functionality only within the bounds of what the outer terminal can do.
+In addition to this, they have their own type for terminals within them; both of them use screen and its variants, such as screen-256color.
+>
+> It’s therefore very important to check that both the outer and inner definitions for TERM are correct.

-To gain 256color support in tmux, set the following in `~/.tmux.conf`:
+Running Ubuntu, its default xterm comes with 256color support.
+To gain 256color support in tmux as well, set the proper TERM value in `~/.tmux.conf`:

 ```
 set -g default-terminal "screen-256color"
 set -g xterm-keys on
 ```

-The former line is to enable 256color support, the latter one is to enable keycodes forwarding from your shell to tmux.
-This is required to process proper keycodes in vim, with some further configration in `.vimrc`:
+The former line is to enable 256color support, the latter one is to enable xterm-specific keycodes forwarding from your shell to tmux.
+This is required to process proper keycodes in vim, as described in tmux documentation:

+> tmux supports passing through ctrl (and where supported by the client terminal, alt and shift) modifiers to function keys using xterm(1)-style key sequences.
+This may be enabled per window, or globally with the [xterm-keys] tmux command.

+But vim is not able to automatically detect those xterm keycodes, due to the TERM value in use (`screen-256color`).
+Some further configuration is thus required in `.vimrc`:

 ``` vi
 " Make Vim recognize xterm escape sequences for Page and Arrow